AndryRafam/Sudoku-Solver/README.md

 # Files included
 - Core folder: Contains Sudoku function and its (direct) dependencies
 - Main folder: Contains Main program and its (direct) dependencies

+# How to run the program
+- 1) Upload the program
+- 2) In command line, redirect to the folder which contains the uploaded program
+- 3) Type make and press enter to compile
+- 4) type ./exe and then enter.
+Follow the instruction